cgwire/kitsu/docs/getting-started-production/README.md

 ![checklist](../img/getting-started/checklist_detailed.png)

 Besides your comment, you can also attach a preview.
-Click on the "**Add attachment" button.
+Click on the **Add attachment** button.

 ![attachment](../img/getting-started/attachment_retake.png)